Countly/countly-sdk-documentation/web/next.md

     <span class="tabs-link">Synchronous</span>
   </div>
   <div class="tab">
-    <pre><code class="javascript">// you can directly provide the city and the country code
+    <pre class="wysiwyg-code-block"><code class="language-javascript">// you can directly provide the city and the country code
 Countly.city = "Tokyo";
 Countly.country_code = "jp";
 // or you can provide the ip address